Shoojit Sircar confirms Irrfan Khan doing fine, will star in Udham Singh biopic

 The first report about Irrfan starring in the biopic, the idea of which has stayed with Shoojit for over two decades now, surfaced early this morning in a leading daily.
 Shoojit replied in affirmative when indianexpress.com contacted him for a confirmation.
 He hopes to start filming the biopic by year end.

 This news comes as the biggest relief for Irrfan’s fans, who have been praying for the actor’s health since he announced in March that he has been suffering from a neuroendocrine tumour.
+Irrfan is currently in the US for his treatment.
 The fact that he will begin shooting for the film after a few months proves he is on the road to recovery.
 When asked how is the actor’s health currently, Shoojit replied, “He is doing fine.”

 Earlier, for the longest, there were reports that Ranbir Kapoor would star in the film, but during the promotions of Shoojit’s film, October, in April, the director denied the rumours.
 It will not be wrong to call Udham Singh biopic Shoojit’s dream project.
 In an interview to PTI last year, the director opened up about the film.